outmoded/lout/README.md

 - _'auth'_ - the route configuration for authentication.
 Default is to disable auth.
 - _'indexTemplate'_ - the name of the template file to contain docs main page.
 Default is 'index'.
 - _'routeTemplate'_ - the name of the route template file.
 Default is 'route'.
+- _'filterRoutes'_ - a function that receives a route object containing `method` and `path` and returns a boolean value to exclude routes.

 ### Ignoring a route in documentation

-If you want a route not to appear in lout's documentation, you have to set lout settings for this specific route to false.
+If you want a specific route not to appear in lout's documentation, you have to set lout settings for this specific route to false.

 Here is an example snippet of a route configuration :